sonic-howl/frc2024/README.md

 ./gradlew simulateJava
 ```

+> It's important to note that robot simulation is only enabled when `includeDesktopSupport` is set to true in `build.gradle`.
+When enabled, this option can cause issues with 3rd party software that doesn't support it.
+If ever you run into build or simulation issues, try turning off that option in the build file.

 ### Using the Driver Station

 This [guide](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-4/running-test-program.html) shows you how to setup the frc driver station in order to run your test programs.